dotnet/machinelearning/docs/code/MlNetCookBook.md

 - `Preview` of a data view contains first 100 rows (configurable) of the data view, encoded as objects, in a single in-memory structure.
 - `Preview` of a transformer takes data as input, and outputs the preview of the transformed data.
-- `Preview` of an estimator also takes data as input, fits an 'approximated model' on the first 100 rows (configurabele) of data, and then outputs the preview of the resulting transformer.
+- `Preview` of an estimator also takes data as input, fits an 'approximated model' on the first 100 rows (configurable) of data, and then outputs the preview of the resulting transformer.

-This feature is only available starting from version 0.8.
+We tried to make `Preview` debugger-friendly: our expectation is that, if you enter, say `data.Preview()` in your Watch window, you will be able to easily inspect the data there.

+Here is the code sample:
 ```csharp
 var mlContext = new MLContext();
 var estimator = mlContext.Transforms.Categorical.MapValueToKey("Label")